 Students with serious or repeated academic deficiencies are subject to dismissal from Quinnipiac.
 After a period of at least one year, dismissed students who have demonstrated academic achievement elsewhere may file a new application for admission to Quinnipiac.
 Permission to reapply does not guarantee readmission to Quinnipiac or to the program from which the student was dismissed.

 The Appeals Committee may change a suspension or a dismissal to a lesser sanction.
-All notifications of decisions and meeting times of the Deficiency and Appeals committees are sent to the permanent address of affected students by Federal Express or first class mail (probation notices only).
+All notifications of decisions and of meeting times of the Appeals committee are sent to the permanent address of affected students by Federal Express or First-Class Mail (probation notices only).
 It is the responsibility of students to be sure they can be contacted and, if necessary, respond promptly to committee notices.
 No parents, family members, attorneys or any other third parties are permitted to attend or participate in any academic hearing.

 In an effort to support academic success, the university places under review students whose previous academic performance indicates a risk to academic success.
 Students whose semester grade point average is less than 2.0 and students who have successfully appealed a change in probationary status, as noted above, will be placed on review.
 While this review is not an official notification of deficiency and these students are not on probation, both conditions may indicate a challenge to academic success.
 Like those students on probation, however, students under review are contacted by the Office of Academic Innovation & Effectiveness just after the close of the semester.
 Prior to the start of the next semester, these students and their academic advisers are reminded of the low semester GPA and directed toward resources.
 Following a discussion of their academic record with their academic adviser or an academic specialist, students will be asked to develop an Improvement Plan and to meet regularly with an academic specialist.
 This review semester is intended to help students regain their momentum toward academic success.